 The key is to improve safety by encouraging open and transparent reporting of incidents when something goes wrong.

 The intention of the report is to support DHBs' continuous quality improvement focusing on shared learning to move towards improving systems and minimising the possibility of future incidents.

-Note: The reports exclude unexpected deaths within mental health and addiction services.
-Such deaths are reported to the Health Quality and Safety Commission and included in their national report, and in addition, separately by the Director of Mental Health, Ministry of Health.
+Note: The reports exclude unexpected deaths or other adverse events within mental health and addiction services.
+These are reported to the Health Quality and Safety Commission and included in their national report, and in addition, separately by the Director of Mental Health, Ministry of Health.

 MidCentral DHB Reports